ProfRandom/WMB_OPub/Article_Library/Numerics/Mazotic Mass Continuum.md

 These examples illustrate how WMB notation maintains both intuitive scale and quantitative accuracy across ten orders of magnitude.

 Note that the Mazotic mass intervals are *descriptive*, not definitive, in WMB: they are part of what describes an object, but they do not define the classification of that object.
-What makes stellamons different from duramons is more than their larger mass interval.
+What makes stellamons different from duromons is more than their larger mass interval.